gitlabhq/gitlab-runner/docs/install/kubernetes.md

 then update the `runners.secret` value in `values.yml` with the name of the secret.

-If you have an existing registered Runner and want to use that, set the `runner-token` with the token used to identify that Runner.
-If you want to have a new Runner registered you can set the `runner-registration-token` with the [registration token that you would like](https://docs.gitlab.com/ee/ci/runners/).
+If you have an existing registered runner and want to use that, set the `runner-token` with the token used to identify that runner.
+If you want to have a new runner registered you can set the `runner-registration-token` with the [registration token that you would like](https://docs.gitlab.com/ee/ci/runners/).